-The Gamma Charter is a forward looking document, reviewed by Professor Chris Pierce and Professor Mervyn King in 2013 and approved by the shareholders and Board of Directors of Gamma Civic Ltd in 2014.
+The Gamma Charter was reviewed by Professor Chris Pierce and Professor Mervyn King in 2013 and approved by the shareholders and Board of Directors of Gamma Civic Limited in 2014.
 Both professors were heavily involved in the drafting of the national Code of Corporate Governance for Mauritius.
 The Charter is perfectly aligned to the new Code of Corporate Governance 2016.
-The Gamma Charter is reviewed by the Board of Gamma Civic Ltd every two years.
-The last review done was in 2020.
+The Gamma Charter was reviewed by the Board of Gamma Civic Limited in 2020.
+Following that review, no change was required to the Charter.
 A copy of the Charter is available for inspection to any Shareholder upon request made to the Company Secretary.